imBAOSS/Dappergram/notes/progress_log.md

 - Solved this bug by tracing through each of the if logics in the render method to see where .id was being called on a null object.
 Set the if condition to check if something is null before entering the logic.

 Also dealing with a bug where pressing the profile icon in the upper right hand corner will router.push the correct profile_page, but no redirect occurs from another profile page. (nav_bar.jsx)
+- NavBarContainer is not passed in as a component within root.jsx.
+Is this a problem?
+- profile to guest profile navigation doesn't work, guest profile navigation from any other url works.
+- Update: Navigation from profile router to guest router has been fixed.
+A new bug was introduced however.
+When clicking between profile to profile, or somehwere else to profile, there's a flicker that looks like a double render of the profile page component.

 Another bug: Visiting other profiles sometimes leaves remnants of previous profile's photo feed.
 - Possible solution - clear feed on leave?